 The influenza vaccine can be delivered as either an injection or as a nasal spray.

 The flu shot can come in a variety of forms that protect against three or four influenza strains.
 Although no type of flu shot is recommended over others, you should speak to your doctor about which one is best for you.

 The nasal spray contains a small dose of a live, but weakened form of the influenza virus.
-The nasal spray was not recommended for the 2017 to 2018 influenza season due to concern for low levels of effectiveness.

 The flu vaccine is needed every year for two reasons.